naturalis/wgs2ncbi/README.md

-What happens during this step is that the GFF3 file is pre-processed so that the following steps will have quicker access to the relevant contents than they would have if they had the scan through the entire file every time.
+What happens during this step is that the GFF3 file is pre-processed so that the following steps will have quicker access to the relevant contents than they would have if they had to scan through the entire file every time.
 To be precise, the following happens:

 - only 'true' annotation data is retained.
 GFF3 files may also contain their own bits of fasta data, but these are filtered out.